For years, the U.K. maintained one of the most progressive regulatory frameworks for online gaming in the world. But that changed in 2014.

-The Gambling Act 2005 modernized regulations the UK gaming industry.
-It created the UK Gambling Commission, a regulatory body with the authority to license and regulate gambling.
-The Gambling Commission began accepting applications for licenses on January 2, 2006, and began awarding them in September 2007.
+The Gambling Act 2005 modernized regulations for the U.K. gaming industry.
+It created the U.K. Gambling Commission, a regulatory body with the authority to license and regulate gambling.
+The Gambling Commission began accepting applications for licenses on 2 January 2006, and began awarding them in September 2007.

-Online gaming in the UK is defined as gambling in which people participate by using "remote communication such as the Internet, telephone, television, radio and any other kind of electronic or other technology for facilitating communication."
-The UK’s objective with its licensing structure is to prevent problem gambling, ensure that online gambling is fair, and to protect children and other vulnerable people from the harms of gambling.
+Online gaming in the U.K. is defined as gambling in which people participate by using "remote communication such as the Internet, telephone, television, radio, and any other kind of electronic or other technology for facilitating communication."
+The U.K.'s objective with its licensing structure is to prevent problem gambling, ensure that online gambling is fair, and protect children and other vulnerable people from the harms of gambling.

-Operators may locate their facilities in the country and offer all types of online gaming including poker, sports and race betting, as well as casino games and online slots, abiding by the remote and gambling software technical standards as outlined by the Gambling Commission.
+Operators may locate their facilities in the country and offer all types of online gaming, including poker, sports and race betting, casino games, and online slots, abiding by the remote and gambling software technical standards as outlined by the Gambling Commission.

-There are six types of online gambling operating licenses operators may apply for: a casino operating license, a bingo operating license, a general betting operating license, a pool betting operating license, a betting intermediary operating license, or a lottery operating license.
-Operators who wish to operate more than one typ need only apply for one betting license type.
+There are six types of online gambling operating licenses operators may apply for: a casino operating license, a bingo operating license, a general betting operating license, a pool betting operating license, a betting intermediary operating license and a lottery operating license.
+Operators who wish to operate more than one type need only apply for one betting license type.

 To apply for an operating license, applicants must pay an application fee and an annual fee once the operating license is granted.
 Both the application fees and annual operating fees are based on the type of license and are on a sliding scale based on gross gambling yield.